We may not see our mental health status on the outside, but our mental health affects multiple facets of life and even our physical health.

 This incredible Kingdom does amazing things from turning decay into nutrients and healing humans in the form of antibiotics, like penicillin.
 But, what if fungi can help our minds as well?

 This ascomycetous fungus grows on wood hidden within the nest of the Odontotermesformosanus termite.
 This fungus has been used in Chinese medicine for its protective and sedative properties.

 Xylaria nigripes triggers the brain to release the neurotransmitter GABA.
-GABA helps to facilitate communication between brain cells and decreases activity in the nervous system.
+GABA helps to facilitate communication between brain cells and gives a calming effect.

 Chaga (Inonotus obliquus)